 Plan your move

-You’ve found a job and obtained a work permit: congratulations!
-Here's a step-by-step guide to everything you need to think about before departing and after you arrive.
+What's next after obtaining a work permit?
+Here's a step-by-step guide to what you need to think about before departing and after you arrive.

 1 Find a home

 Get started on finding a home as soon as possible, especially if you’ll be living in a big city like Stockholm, Gothenburg or Malmö.

 2 Arrange daycare or school

 Investigate the different options available and get in touch with your local city council to begin the enrolment procedure if you have children.